 Expenses

 Developing a high-quality VR experience can be time-consuming and expensive.
-The cost depends on the technical requirements, the amount of immersive content required, and possible deadlines.
+The cost depends on the technical requirements and the amount of required immersive content.
 For instance, the virtual recreation of the Banská Štiavnica museum took 1,000 hours.

 Please contact Onix if you have any questions or wish to get a quote for your project.